dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 ## Connect Azure DevOps to your new app
-If your Azure DevOps account is already connected to your Active Directory, then you can skip this step.
+If you have already connected your Azure DevOps account to Active Directory, then you can proceed to [Connecting a service user](#connecting-a-service-user).
 However, if you're just getting set up, connect Azure DevOps to the Active Directory App you just created:

 1. From your Azure DevOps account, select **Organization settings** in the bottom left.
 2. Navigate to Azure Active Directory.